AnyPlace: Learning Generalized Object Placement for Robot Manipulation: Language Prompts for Molmo and Predicted Placement Visualization

-\subsection{Language Prompts for Molmo and Predicted Placement Visualization}
+\section{Language Prompts for Molmo and Predicted Placement Visualization}

-In Figure \ref{fig:prompt} and Figure \ref{fig:prompt_sim}, we show additional language prompts used by the VLM to predict placement locations in both real-world and simulation experiments.
+To extract object point clouds, we first prompt Molmo (e.g., points to the bottle) to predict a single anchor point.
+This anchor is then passed to SAM-2 to obtain segmentation masks of the object.
+The complete point clouds are subsequently extracted using the segmentation and camera information.
+To predict placement locations, in \autoref{fig:prompt} and \autoref{fig:prompt_sim}, we show language prompts used by the VLM in both real-world and simulation experiments.
 Based on our observations, the Molmo VLM accurately identifies the correct placement locations in both real-world and simulated images based on the language input.
-Even when the predicted location is not perfectly centered, our low-level pose prediction model still works.
-For instance, when predicting the placement position of the bottle on the top shelf, the location may be at the edge.
-However, our model focuses on the local region centered at the proposed placement location and provides a pose that allows the robot to execute the task successfully.
+Even when the predicted location is not perfectly centered, our low-level pose prediction model can still be successful in predicting the placement pose.
+For instance, when predicting the placement of the bottle on the top shelf (\autoref{fig:prompt}, last image in the top row), the VLM may give a location at the very edge.
+However, our pose-prediction model focuses on the entire local region extracted around that point and is able to provide a pose where the entire object is on the surface, allowing the robot to execute the task successfully.

+We do notice that minor prompt engineering is occasionally needed to generate accurate predictions using Molmo, such as “point to the empty slot between the two poles”.
+We believe this limitation can be addressed as VLM models continue to improve.